-He is also a leading figure in the Occupy Wall Street movement. @davidgraeber.
+He is also a leading figure in the Occupy Wall Street movement.
+Early life Graeber graduated from Phillips Academy Andover in 1978 and received his B.A. from the State University of New York at Purchase in 1984.
+Academia Authorship @davidgraeber.
 Profs attend World Economic Forum.
 Yale officials and professors both presented and protested at the recently concluded World Economic Forum held in New York City.

 At least one faculty member, tenured sociocultural anthropology professor Thomas Blom Hansen, will leave Yale this spring after accepting a job offer from the University of Amsterdam.
 Several professors and graduate students in the department said they have reason to believe that other professors are likely to follow.
 “I think it’s confirmed that three are pretty much set to leave, David Graeber being one, but there are definitely rumors that there are more and I think it’s been described as a quote unquote ‘mass exodus,’” anthropology student Christina Moon GRD ’08 said.
+Professors both within Yale’s department and at peer institutions said some of the faculty departures may also be due to Yale’s complicated tenure policy.
+Lauren Fine.
 Graeber appeals decision.
 Sociocultural anthropology professor David Graeber, a self-described anarchist whose contract renewal was denied by the University last spring, has formally appealed the decision amid suspicion the denial was based on his political views.

 Graeber was an assistant professor for six years before the Anthropology Department’s senior faculty voted not to extend his contract for an additional two years.
 Graeber said the decision, which was not a tenure review, was never fully explained to him and he is appealing to get a fresh evaluation.
 Graeber agrees to leave University.
 Sociocultural anthropology professor David Graeber, a self-described anarchist whose contract was not renewed by the University last spring, announced Wednesday that he has withdrawn his petition to remain at Yale in exchange for a year’s paid sabbatical.